Static Background Removal in Vehicular Radar: Filtering in Azimuth-Elevation-Doppler Domain: Introduction

-MTI is a mature technology derived from air-borne radar systems \cite{xu2014space} that has been used to detect and track moving targets while filtering out clutter - the unwanted echoes from the background and other stationary objects.
-To improve MTI in air-to-air and air-to-ground surveillance scenarios in the presence of clutter and other interference, space-time adaptive processing (STAP) is a long-established signal processing technique \cite{xu2014space} that utilizes 2-dimensional joint adaptive filtering in the spatial and temporal domains to maximize the signal-to-interference ratio (SIR) \cite{melvin2004stap}.
-Optimal filters for STAP-based MTI generally require prior knowledge of clutter statistics of the cell under test \cite{ward1998space}.
-Adaptive methods such as sample matrix inversion (SMI) iteratively estimate the true interference covariance matrix based on received sample inputs \cite{melvin1997improving}.
-It has been shown that SMI requires twice the degree of freedom (DOF) training samples to ensure adequate SIR and requires training samples containing only clutter that share the same statistics as the clutter in cell-under-test (i.e., implicitly assume homogeneous environments), and are independent and identically distributed (IID) \cite{gu2022end}.
-To address the challenges of acquiring training data volume and computation complexity in computing the clutter covariance matrix for real-time operations, various pre and post-Doppler STAP methods have been developed \cite{himed2002stap, reed1974rapid, berens2006very, muehe2000displaced, burger2006space}.
-These explore the trade-off between sub-optimal filtering with lower complexity and the resulting degradation of clutter suppression performance.
+MTI, originally developed for airborne radar systems \cite{xu2014space}, is used to detect and track moving targets by filtering out clutter—unwanted echoes from stationary objects.
+To improve MTI in air-to-air and air-to-ground scenarios, space-time adaptive processing (STAP) is a well-established technique \cite{xu2014space}.
+STAP uses 2D joint adaptive filtering in both spatial and temporal domains to maximize the signal-to-interference ratio (SIR) \cite{melvin2004stap}.
+However, optimal STAP filters require prior knowledge of clutter statistics in the test area and a sufficient number of independent and identically distributed (IID) training samples, which is often challenging in real-time vehicular radar applications due to varying objects and backgrounds \cite{gu2022end}.